coda/packs-sdk/docs/get-started/cli.md

 ### Create the Pack

 Now that you have the access configured you can create the new Pack on Coda's servers.
-Like registering an API token, this is also a one-time setup step that needs to be done for each Pack.
+This setup step that needs to be done for each Pack you create.

 ```shell
 npx coda create manifest.ts --name "Hello World" --description "My first Pack." --codaApiEndpoint=https://{{coda.domain}}
 ```

+??? note "Edit your branding later"
+    The `name` and `description` arguments are optional and can be changed later in the Pack Studio's **Listing** tab, along with a variety of other branding options.

 This will create a new, empty Pack on Coda's servers and output its URL in the Pack Studio.
 It stores the Pack's ID in the new file `.coda-pack.json`.